umbraco/UmbracoDocs/Reference/Management/Models/MediaType.md

 	bool result = mediaType.ContentTypeCompositionExists("meta");

 ### .RemoveContentType(string alias)
-Removes a `MediaType` with the supplied alias from the the list of composite MediaTypes.
+Removes a `MediaType` with the supplied alias from the list of composite MediaTypes.

 	// Given a `ContentTypeService` object get a MediaType by its alias and
 	// remove the 'Meta' MediaType from its composition.